Layso/CSE222-Homeworks/README.md

 # CSE222-Homeworks
 This repository contains all homeworks of the Data Structures and Algorithms course, Spring 2017

+Homeworks can be opened as IntelliJ projects starting from the HW4

 Teacher: Fatih Erdoğan Sevilgen

 TA's: Nur Banu Albayrak, Şeyma Yücer, Ahmet Soyyiğit